AdoDragicevic/custom-state-management/README.md

 ```

-## 2. We create a function for creating a custom store
+## 2. create a function for creating a custom store

-Blueprint for the store creation function; we can create multiple stores, they will be merged into 1 store
+Blueprint for the store creation function; we can create multiple stores, they will be merged into 1 store; see example below under "EXAMPLE"

 ``` js
 function createSomeStore() {